M. S. Golwalkar: RSS leadership

 After Golwalkar rejoined the RSS, Hedgewar began grooming him for leadership and he was placed in charge of the All-India Officers' Training Camp from 1937 to 1939.
 Although he had only ever been a lab assistant, Golwalkar presented himself as a professor, in an attempt to enhance popular admiration and glorify his personality.
 His acquaintances and followers referred to him as "Guruji" (meaning "Teacher"), largely due to his image as a former professor and intellectual.

 Golwalkar's abilities (managing complex details of the large camp, public speaking, reading, and writing) were appreciated.
 In 1938, he was asked to translate G. D. Savarkar's 1934 Marathi language Rashtra Mimansa (Nationalism) into Hindi and English.
-The resulting book, We, or Our Nationhood Defined, was published in Golwalkar's name and regarded as a systematic treatment of RSS ideology; the claim that it was an abridged translation was only made by Golwalkar in a 1963 speech.
+The resulting book, We or Our Nationhood Defined, was published in Golwalkar's name and regarded as a systematic treatment of RSS ideology; the claim that it was an abridged translation was only made by Golwalkar in a 1963 speech.
 (Note: D. R. Goyal, RSS (1979): According to Keer"s report, "Golwalkar... said that the book We which was read by the RSS was the abridgement done by him (Golwalkar) of the work Rashtra Mimansa of Babarao Savarkar.
 He added that he had translated Babarao Savarkar's book into Hindi and handed it over to a certain man.
 He said that it was most befitting on his part to acknowledge publicly the debt of gratitude.")
-However, a comparative analysis of Marathi language Rashtra Mimansa and We, or Our Nationhood Defined shows that the latter was indeed not a translation, but only text inspired by the former.
+However, a comparative analysis of Marathi language Rashtra Mimansa and We or Our Nationhood Defined shows that the latter was indeed not a translation, but only text inspired by the former.
 Specifically, the pro-Nazi ideas were Golwalkar's own.

-In 1939, at a Gurupooja festival, Hedgewar announced that Golwalkar would be the next general secretary (sarkaryavah, the second-most-important position in the RSS).
-A day before his death on 21 June 1940, he gave Golwalkar a sheet of paper asking him to be the RSS leader.
+Hedgewar made Golwalkar the general secretary (sarkaryavah, the second-most-important position in the RSS) on 13 August 1939.
+According to Golwalkar, a day before his death on 21 June 1940, Hedgewar gave him a sheet of paper asking him to be the RSS leader.
 On 3 July, five state-level sanghchalak (directors) in Nagpur announced Hedgewar's decision.